 The 2023 ASHA Convention will be held at the Boston Convention and Exhibition Center, 415 Summer Street, Boston, Massachusetts 02210 from November 16–18, 2023.

 ASHA is not responsible for items lost during the Convention, nor is ASHA responsible for returning found items to attendees.

-Found items brought to an Information Booth will be held at that booth for the remainder of the day; at the end of the day, the items will be brought to the ASHA Convention staff office.
-When the Convention concludes on Saturday, all unclaimed items will be turned over to the Boston Convention and Exhibition Center (BCEC).
-It is the responsibility of attendees to follow up with the convention center to retrieve lost items.
-To inquire about a lost item after the ASHA Convention, please contact the BCEC Command Center (617-954-2222).
-The convention center’s online form allows you to file a report and receive a case ID for any lost items.
+Found items brought to any ASHA Information Booth will be held at that booth for the remainder of the day; at the end of the day, the items will be brought to the ASHA Convention staff office.
+When the Convention concludes on Saturday, all unclaimed items will be turned over to the Boston Convention and Exhibition Center.

 Private rooms are available in the convention center for nursing mothers and others with sensitive personal health needs.
-Locations listed will be for the nearest Information Booth where you may request a key—staff at the booths will direct you to where the room is located.
-Please note that these rooms are not staffed and ASHA is not responsible for items left in the rooms.
+Stop by any of the ASHA Information booths and staff will direct you to the nearest location.
+Small refrigerators are provided.
+Please be aware that these rooms are not staffed and ASHA is not responsible for items left in the rooms.

 ASHA hires an official photographer for the Convention.
 Photographs taken at the ASHA Convention may be used in future ASHA publications, on the ASHA website, or in other ASHA materials.
 By registering for the ASHA Convention, you agree to allow ASHA to use your photograph in ASHA-related print or digital publications.